isabella232/office-developer-exchange-docs.de-DE/docs/web-service-reference/responsemessage.md

 ### <a name="version-differences"></a>Versionsunterschiede

-Die **ApplyConversationActionResponseMessage** -und **DeleteItemResponseMessageType** -Typen wurden in Exchange Build 15.00.0986.00 eingeführt.
+Die Typen **ApplyConversationActionResponseMessage** und **DeleteItemResponseMessageType** wurden in Exchange Build 15.00.0986.00 eingeführt.

 ## <a name="element-information"></a>Informationen zu Elementen